nocss/nocss/README.md

 ```

 ## Advantages
+* no parsing or compiling -> fast as greased lightning
-* stay DRY by using the full power of Javascript in describing your stylesheets
+* stay DRY by using the Javascript to describe your stylesheets
 * avoid adding another language to your stack
   * focus your competencies
   * take on less complexity